You can EASILY get a beautiful, smooth finish with chalk paint. Here’s my favorite way to fix rough feeling & blotchy looking chalk paint!

 - Brown Paper Bag

-Start by applying 2-4 coats of Chalk Paint to your furniture or home decor.
+Start by applying 3-4 coats of Chalk Paint to your furniture or home décor.
 Be sure to let each coat dry completely before applying the next.

-Use a high quality nylon brush to get a smooth finish and reduce brush strokes.
+Use a high quality nylon brush to get a smooth finish and reduce the chance of chalk paint brush marks.
 You want a thick even coat of color across the whole surface.

 Once your last coat of chalk paint has completely dried, you’re ready to wet sand to get that beautiful streak-free smooth finish with chalk paint.
 Use a damp Extra Fine Grit Sanding Block.